MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 ![]({{ site.baseurl }}/images/wiki/volterra/volterra2.jpg)

 This may be due to the high posterior uncertainty of the learning rate estimates under the stochastic Q-learning model.
-In fact, Bayesian model comparison yields overwhelming evidence in favour of the augmented Q-learning model, when compared to the standard (but stochstic) Q-learning model.
+In fact, Bayesian model comparison yields overwhelming evidence in favour of the augmented Q-learning model, when compared to the standard (but stochastic) Q-learning model.